dagron78/Metis_AI_RAG/llm_enhanced_rag_implementation_plan_updated.md

     I --> J[Generate Response]
 ```

-### 2.2 Create the Retrieval Judge Class
+### 2.2 Create the Retrieval Judge Class (COMPLETED)

-Based on the success of the Chunking Judge, the next step is to implement the Retrieval Judge class in `app/rag/agents/retrieval_judge.py`.
-This class will:
+The Retrieval Judge class has been implemented in `app/rag/agents/retrieval_judge.py`.
+The implementation includes:

-- Analyze queries to determine complexity, specificity, and intent
+- Query analysis to determine complexity, specificity, and intent
+- Dynamic recommendation of retrieval parameters (k, threshold, reranking)
-- Analyze retrieved chunks for relevance to the query
+- Evaluation of retrieved chunks for relevance to the query
-- Refine queries to improve retrieval precision
+- Query refinement to improve retrieval precision
-- Evaluate relevance of retrieved chunks with detailed justifications
-- Re-rank chunks based on relevance to the query
-- Request additional retrieval when necessary
-- Optimize context assembly for the LLM

-The implementation should include:
+- Context optimization for better response generation
+- Robust error handling and fallback mechanisms

+The class provides the following key methods:

 ```python
 class RetrievalJudge: